numfah23/CrispRNN/README.md

 data = data[data['pubmed'] ==pubmedid]
 ```

-The output of running this script are 2-6 pickle files storing the data and labels for training, validation, and testing sets (depending on the breakdown).
+The output of running this script is 2-6 pickle files storing the data and labels for training, validation, and testing sets (depending on the breakdown).

 We have provided sample inputs (data/samplePubMed1.csv) that can be run in this step.
 With the default settings and this input file, the script should output 6 pickle files (data and labels for training, validation, and testing sets).

 ## Training the RNN model
 Model training can be done in the top section of the CrispRNN.ipynb Jupyter notebook.
-The input to this notebook are pickle files created in the previous step.
+The input to this notebook is pickle files created in the previous step.
 The prefix of the file names must be specified inside the notebook.

 Model parameters that can be modified include the type of model ('regression' or 'classification'), learning rate, training steps, display step, number of hidden layers in the LSTM cell, intermediate activation functions in the LSTM cell, and model name to save the trained model as.